 - Active living

 In the Junior School music, band (Grade 5) and art are the focus of instruction.
-Students in grades 3 to 5 have the opportunity to join the Junior Choir.
+Students in Grade 3 to 5 have the opportunity to join the Junior Choir.

 In the PYP, the ever-increasing impact of Information and Communication Technologies (ICT) on teaching and learning is recognized.
 The use of technologies is integrated as much as possible into student inquiries.